 Puff pastry on Monday, Crusty Soup Bread today...we will have to find some balance in the hidden veggie soup because once this bread comes out of the oven you are going to need a bowl of something hot and delicious ASAP.

 This Roasted Garlic Crusty Soup Bread is exactly that - best friends forever and ever with soup.
 You can practically hearing it yelling for soup while it's in the oven.
 Or maybe that's because is hella hot in there, but I'm going with the first reason.

-But let’s not stop at soup please!
-Let’s come up with all the reasons to turn this sweet, creamy roasted garlic bread into food nirvana.
-Like Tara’s classic pot roast, or to go with this super juicy roast chicken, or turn into the best souped up prosciutto and provolone grilled cheese from my girl Whitney.
+But let's not stop at soup please!
+Let's come up with all the reasons to turn this sweet, creamy roasted garlic bread into food nirvana.
+Like classic pot roast or to go with super juicy roast chicken.

 Tips for bread baking tools

 While we don't need super fancy equipment, there are a few more than bare bones kitchen gadgets I'd recommend for a successful, minimal effort, awesomely crusty on the outside, soft on the inside bread.

 - Standing Mixer.
 It's for more than just baking!
 Being able to utilize the standing mixer to beat the bread, rather than having to knead it by hand is such a time saver.
 While I appreciate a good kitchen work out as much as the next home cook, I think being able to do two things at once is much nicer.
 This mixer is the one in my kitchen, a nice banana yellow.

 - Thermometer.
 You can use any thermometer, it doesn't have to be specific to baking.
 I love love my digital meat thermometer.
 It's used to temp the water before adding the yeast, this way you can ensure the water is warm enough to really get the yeast growing and not too hot that the yeast dies.